DoctorWkt/xv6-rosco-r2/README.md

 partitions: the FAT partition has a bootable copy of the `xv6` kernel, and the second partition holds the `xv6` filesystem.

+## Status - 14 Oct 2024

+The PCBs have arrived and the CH375 device works fine.
+While waiting for the PCBs, I think I've got `fork()`, `exit()` and `wait()` working correctly in the emulator.
+There is now an `init` process.
+At present it forks a test program but soon I'll try to bring up a proper shell.

 ## Status - 5 Oct 2024

 I have started the work in the `ch375` branch to add processes to the system.